Blackjack Hand 14, 15 or 16

 Again, all three hands will end up losing over the course of thousands of rounds played.
 The optimal decision is the one that cuts down your long-term losses the most.
 The above moves are recommended under total-dependent strategy.
 If you want to take your game to the next level, you can switch to composition-dependent strategy.

-The latter takes into account the exact composition of the cards your hand consists of.
-Composition-dependent strategy recommends you to stand on hard 16 versus a 10 when your hand contains three or more cards like K-3-3.
+The latter takes into account the exact composition of your hand.
+Composition-dependent strategy recommends that you stand on hard 16 versus a 10 when your hand contains three or more cards like K-3-3.
 Also, when the 16 results from splitting a pair, you should stand rather than hit under composition-dependent strategy.

 The Option to Surrender

-There is one alternative move players can make which leads to the least money losses.
-However, due to this fact many landbased casinos do not offer the option to surrender as they know that if players know when to take advantage of it, they can greatly benefit from it.
+There is one alternative move players can make which leads to the least possible losses.
+However, for this reason, many land-based casinos do not offer the option to surrender, as they know that players who understand when to use it can benefit greatly.

 As a general rule of thumb, surrendering is recommended whenever you receive a hand whose expectation of winning is less than 50%.
 The main advantage of surrendering is that it saves you money when you find yourself at a disadvantage.
 Late surrender is a defensive play which also allows advantage players to temper the effect variance has on their blackjack bankrolls.